 A person who is of the age of majority, is of sound mind is not disqualified from contracting by any law, a make a valid contract.

-So, the following persons are not competent to contract 1) minor 2) persons of unsound mind 3) other persons, disqualified by law.
+Hence, the persons who are not competent to contract such as minor, persons of unsound mind and other persons, disqualified by law.